 The main area where the UPC differs from most churches is their belief in one God.
 Though Trinitarians also believe in one God, the UPC opposes the concept of the Trinity.
 The UPC believes that God manifested, or made himself known, in different ways: as the Father in creation, the Son in redemption, and the Holy Ghost in emanation.
 They do not view God as three separate but equal persons.
 Their belief on the Godhead is often referred to as "Oneness" or "Jesus Only".

 The third area is their belief concerning the indwelling of Holy Spirit.
 They teach one must be filled with the Holy Ghost, with the initial evidence of speaking in tongues (a language that is not known by the believer), in order to be saved.
 In other words, if a believer has not spoken in tongues, God's Spirit is not in them, and they are therefore lost.
 Besides "initially" speaking in tongues, most ministers teach that one should continue to do so on a regular basis.
-[See Tongues on THIS Page]
+[See Tongues and The Second Blessing on THIS Page]

 Their fundamental doctrine of full salvation is such: "repentance, baptism in water by immersion in the name of the Lord Jesus Christ for the remission of sins, and the baptism of the Holy Ghost with the initial sign of speaking with other tongues as the Spirit gives utterance."

 Concerning standards, they believe in Godly living, in which their views on what constitutes such consist of the following: